abenhamdine/nodejs-application-architecture/README.md

-# Guidelines and ressources to define a nodejs application architecture
+# Guidelines and ressources to implement a robust, maintanable and scalable nodejs application architecture

 ## 1. Organization of application layers